Last Updated on January 14, 2021 by William

 - Oftentimes, the surface of the screw that has been damaged is not even, and so the best way for you to begin the pilot hole is going to be to use a very small bit, such as 1/16″ diameter.
 You should try to begin at least a starter hole before you can use a larger drill that is sized adequately for whatever screw extractor you are going to be using.

 - You should make sure to drill carefully and slowly into your damaged screw with the right sized drill bit for the screw extractor based on what the package tells you.
+If you have a small drill press, then use that as they are more accurate.
 The package that comes with your screw extractor will tell you which drill bit is ideal.
 The pilot hole diameter is likely going to vary based on whichever screw extractor you are using.

 - Take care to make sure that you do not break the drill bit off in the hole that you are drilling.